ministryofjustice/moj-frontend/docs/style-guide.md

 <h3 class="govuk-heading-m" id="probation-practitioner">probation practitioner</h3>

 This is better than 'community offender manager (COM)' and 'prison offender manager (POM)', although someone may have this job title.
-Refers to a probation officer, probation support officer or senior probation officer.
+Refers to a probation officer, probation services officer or senior probation officer.

 {% endaccordionSection %}
 {% accordionSection "R" %}